MicrochipTech/RNBD451_BLE_HEART_RATE_SENSOR/README.md

 ## 3. Hardware Setup<a name="step3">

-- Connect the HEART RATE 9 CLICK Board to the Mikroe header 1 and RNBD451 Add-on Board to the Mikroe header 2 and connect the SAM E51 CURIOSITY BOARD as shown below.
+- Connect the HEART RATE 9 Click Board to the Mikro Bus 1 and RNBD451 Add-on Board to the Mikro Bus 2 and connect the SAM E51 CURIOSITY BOARD as shown below.

 ![](docs/hardware.png)